ConstantRobotics-Ltd/PanTilt/README.md

 virtual bool isPanTiltInitialized() = 0;
 ```

-**Returns:** TRUE if the pan-tiltcontroller initialized or FALSE if not.
+**Returns:** TRUE if the pan-tilt controller initialized or FALSE if not.

 ## isPanTiltConnected method

 **isPanTiltConnected(...)** is a method designed to ascertain the connection status of the pan-tilt system.
 This status indicates whether the pan-tilt controller is actively communicating with the pan-tilt equipment.
 For instance, if the pan-tilt unit is physically connected to the controller via a serial port (with the port open in the operating system), but the unit itself is inactive due to a lack of power, the method will return FALSE, signifying no data exchange.
 Conversely, if the pan-tilt system is successfully communicating with the camera equipment, the method will return TRUE.
 It's important to note that if the camera controller is not initialized, the connection status will always be FALSE.
 Method declaration:

 ```cpp
 virtual bool isPanTiltConnected() = 0;